aillescas76/ai_technical_challenge/docs/tasks.md

 - [ ] Tag initial version and prepare review notes (or equivalent summary for reviewers).

 This workflow ensures the repository is cohesive, well-documented, and ready for review as a complete RAG system.

+---

+## Workflow H – LangFuse Monitoring & Telemetry

+**Preconditions**
+- Workflows D–F: API server, eval harness, and instrumentation hooks exist.
+- LangFuse workspace credentials available via environment variables (`LANGFUSE_PUBLIC_KEY`, `LANGFUSE_SECRET_KEY`, `LANGFUSE_HOST`).

+**Outputs**
+- LangFuse SDK initialized inside FastAPI, ingestion, and eval paths with consistent trace IDs.
+- LangFuse dashboards tracking request volume, latency, model usage, eval scores, and error rates.
+- Runbooks for using LangFuse UI to inspect traces, evals, and anomalies.

+**Tasks**
+- [ ] Add LangFuse client setup helper (e.g., `app/telemetry.py`) that reads env vars and exposes trace/span utilities.
+- [ ] Instrument `/ask` handler to report traces, context chunks, LLM inputs/outputs, and any errors to LangFuse (ensure sensitive data redaction).
+- [ ] Log eval harness runs to LangFuse as a dedicated dataset with pass/fail metrics and tags per workflow or dataset version.
+- [ ] Configure LangFuse dashboards/alerts for latency (P50/P95), failure rate, and eval regression thresholds; document how to review them in `README.md`.
+- [ ] Ensure LangFuse usage is optional (graceful no-op when credentials are missing) so local devs without keys can still run the stack.

+### Local LangFuse Setup (for Workflows F & H)

+When developing locally, spin up LangFuse via Docker so eval runs and API traces have a destination:

+1. `git clone https://github.com/langfuse/langfuse.git && cd langfuse`.
+2. Update secrets in that repo’s `docker-compose.yml` (matching the env vars configured in `.env`).
+3. `docker compose up` and wait for `langfuse-web-1` to log “Ready” (~2–3 minutes).
+4. Visit `http://localhost:3000` to access the LangFuse UI and grab the public/secret keys for your local project.

+Document the resulting env vars (`LANGFUSE_HOST=http://localhost:3000`, key pair) in `.env.example` and ensure all LangFuse instrumentation handles the “service unavailable” case gracefully if Docker isn’t running.